 The mass media play an important role in communicating messages about family planning.
 Data on levels of exposure to radio, television, and printed materials are important for program managers and planners to effectively target population subgroups for information, education, and communication campaigns.
-To assess the effectiveness of family planning information disseminated through various media, respondents were asked if they had been exposed to family planning messages on the radio, on television, and in print (newspapers and magazines) in the few months preceding the survey.
+To assess the effectiveness of family planning information disseminated through various media, respondents were asked if they had been exposed to family planning messages on the radio, on television, and in print materials (newspapers and magazines) in the few months preceding the survey.

-Figure 22 and Figure 23 show that radio is the most widely accessed source of family planning messages in East province with 54 percent of women and 66 percent of men age 15-49 having heard a family planning message on the radio in the past few months, as compared to 52 percent of women and 64 percent of men at the nation level.
-Five percent of women and 9 percent of men reported having seen a family planning message on television or read it in a newspaper/magazine in the East Province.
+Figure 22 and Figure 23 show that radio is the most widely accessed source of family planning messages in South Province with 52 percent of women and 66 percent of men age 15-49 having heard a family planning message on the radio in the past few months, as compared to 52 percent of women and 64 percent of men at the nation level.
+Seven percent of women and six percent of men reported having seen a family planning message on television; while 8 percent of women and 6 of men reported having seen a family planning message from or in a newspaper/magazine in the South Province.

-It is also important to note that, 45 percent of women and 33 percent of men in East Province have not been exposed to any family planning messages in any of the three specified media sources.
-These proportions are almost the same at the national level (47 percent for women and 34 percent for men).
+It is also important to note that, 47 percent of women and 33 percent of men in South Province have not been exposed to any family planning messages in any of the three specified media sources.
+This proportion is almost the same at the national level (47 percent for women and 34 percent for men).

-Figure 22: Percentage of women age 15-49 who heard or saw a family planning messages by type of channel
+Figure 21: Percentage of women age 15-49who heard or saw a family planning messages, by type of channel